Mission Houses Museum, Honolulu

-Today these three houses dating from the beginning of the times of the missionaries, are protected as a national historic landmark and have been opened to the public as a museum.
-They are the oldest buildings standing which were created in a western style and comprise the Mission House (1821), the Chamberlain House (1831), built by Levi Chamberlain for himself and his family of eight when they came to Honolulu from Vermont in 1823, and the printing works (1841).
+These three houses, dating from the early days of the missionaries, are protected as a national historic landmark and open to the public as a museum.
+They are the oldest western style buildings still standing.
+The properties include the Mission House (1821), the printing works (1841) and the the Chamberlain House (1831), built by Levi Chamberlain for himself and his family of eight when they came to Honolulu from Vermont in 1823.
 It was here that books in the Hawaiian language, used by missionaries as a written language, were first printed.

-On the one hand missionaries contributed to Hawaiian culture by creating an alphabet essential to the preservation of Hawaiian, hitherto purely a spoken language; on the other hand they helped erase Hawaiian culture by their spreading of Christianity.
-Kamehameha II, who in 1819 had participated in the destruction of the traditional kapus, viewed the missionaries with mistrust, curtailed their stay to one year and allocated them a barren place somewhere between Waikiki and present-day Downtown Honolulu in which to live.
-They could only construct a few grass huts there, which afforded them little shelter and the dry earth made farming on a large scale impossible.
+On the one hand missionaries contributed to Hawaiian culture by creating an alphabet essential to the preservation of Hawaiian language, previously only a spoken language.
+On the other hand they helped erase Hawaiian culture by spreading Christianity.
+Kamehameha II, who in 1819 had participated in the destruction of the traditional kapus, viewed the missionaries with mistrust.
+He curtailed their stay to one year and allocated them a barren place somewhere between Waikiki and present day Downtown Honolulu in which to live.
+They could only construct a few grass huts there, which afforded them little shelter, and the dry earth made farming on a large scale impossible.

 As a result of this, work began immediately on the first house, which can now be visited.
-Of course, few of the original furnishings have survived although two large desks from the 1830s (sent to Honolulu from Boston) and a rocking chair (designed by the missionaries' leader, Father Hiram Bingham - for the king and his queen, Kaahumanu), still exist.
-Two hurricane lamps from New England, almost 250 years old, can also be seen.
+Few of the original furnishings have survived although two large desks from the 1830s, sent to Honolulu from Boston, and a rocking chair designed for the king and his queen by the missionaries' leader, Father Hiram Bingham, still exist.
+Two mid 1800s hurricane lamps from New England can also be seen.